We invite you to get to know us! Explore our campuses, our history and our news and events.

-The beauty of CapU’s campus and the quality of education attract students from around the world.
+The beauty of Capilano University's campuses and the quality of education offered here attract students from around the world.

 CapU enrols approximately 11,600 students each year, 8,300 in for-credit programs and 3,300 in non-credit courses.

-CapU’s main campus is located in North Vancouver, with other educational facilities located in Sechelt on the Sunshine Coast.
+CapU’s main campus is in North Vancouver, with another campus located in Sechelt on the Sunshine Coast.

 To learn more about getting here, parking, carpooling, public transit, or getting around campus, visit Our Campuses.

-Capilano University was founded in 1968.
+Capilano University (then a college) was founded in 1968.
 In 1973, we opened our permanent campus in North Vancouver, and a regional centre in Squamish.
 In 1977, we opened the Sunshine Coast campus in Sechelt.

-We began originally as Capilano College, but in 2008, the provincial government changed our designation to Capilano University.
+In 2008, the provincial government changed our designation to Capilano University.
 Read more about Our History.

 News and events

-You’ll also find a variety of performances scheduled at our BlueShore Financial Centre for Performing Arts.
+You’ll also find a diverse range of concerts and theatre productions at the BlueShore Financial Centre for Performing Arts at CapU.